pingcap/docs-cn/error-codes.md

 * Error Number: 8172

-    `LOAD DATA` specified with `LOCAL` cannot be run in the background.
-Only `LOAD DATA` specified with the S3 or GCS path can be run in the background.
+    If you have specified `LOCAL`, you cannot specify specific options, such as `DETACHED` or `import_mode='PHYSICAL'`.
 See [`LOAD DATA`](/sql-statements/sql-statement-load-data.md) to change the SQL statement.

+* Error Number: 8173

+    In Physical Import Mode, TiDB checks the current environment, such as checking if the downstream table is empty.
+Follow the prompts to resolve the issue.

 * Error Number: 8200